 RTL-SDR Blog V3 R820T2 RTL2832U 1PPM TCXO SMA Software Defined Radio with Dipole Antenna Kit

-Please check the license details you will need to purchase this unit
+Please check the license details you will need to purchase this unit.
+We would require a copy of your license or callsign.

 Icasa will have to issue you with the necessary license to use this unit (It will depends on the use of the device)